Trivium-Solutions/Linux-hardware-devices-emulator/README.md

-# emulator
+# Linux hardware devices emulator

-Emulator of arbitrary Linux devices.
+Linux Emulator of arbitrary hardware devices.
+This software can be used to emulate hardware devices for testing purposes.
+Currently, it supports simple request/respose communication (request initiated from userspace, kernel module returns a response according to configuration).

 This software consists of two major components: a Linux kernel module and a control utility.
 The kernel module implements drivers for various